 While host families typically cook Spanish cuisine, you can share your personal food and schedule preferences with yours.
 You won't have kitchen privileges, though.

 Breakfast (el desayuno) in Spain is light compared to what you might be used to.
 The norm is coffee (café con leche) or hot chocolate (colacao), toast, cereal, cookies or muffins, and maybe a glass of juice.
-Lunch (la comida) is usually the main meal of the day.
-Dinner (la cena) is often a lighter affair.
-Whether you're served lunch or dinner, you'll get a full meal (starter, main dish, and dessert).
+Lunch (la comida) is usually the main meal of the day, while dinner (la cena) is often a lighter affair.
+These meals are served seven days a week.

 The sobremesa, time spent talking during and at the end of a family meal, is important in Spain.
 Unless you have an urgent appointment and must be excused, you really should take advantage of this time if your host family eats together.